 Because of the SSE on the disposal of shares in trading companies, sellers of businesses typically prefer to sell shares in the target rather than selling assets.

 Gains arising from the disposal of shares in a UK company by a non-UK resident are generally not subject to UK corporation tax, subject to certain anti-avoidance rules.
 In particular, since 2019, gains made by non-UK residents on the direct or indirect disposal of interests in UK real estate are subject to tax.
 Subject to limited exceptions, gains arising from disposals of shares in entities that derive at least 75 per cent of their value from UK land, where the person making the disposal holds a substantial indirect interest in the land (generally at least 25 per cent), are taxed.

 Separately, special rules apply to disposals by non-residents of shares in companies that hold petroleum production licences for the UK North Sea.

 It is possible, if certain conditions are met, to effect a disposal of a trade on a tax-exempt basis by hiving the trade into a new company and then selling the shares in the new company.
 If structured correctly, the SSE is available even though the shares in the new company may not have been in existence for 12 months, and exit charges on the intra-group transfer of the trade may also be cancelled.
-Hive-downs of capital assets into a subsidiary followed by a sale of that subsidiary on a tax-exempt basis have been possible since 2011.
-Recently a similar tax treatment has been extended to hive-downs of IP.
-While the rules for IP work slightly differently (and can operate less generously) this change has been welcome, and there has been an increase in M&A transactions involving a preliminary hive-down of IP.
+Hive-downs of capital assets into a subsidiary followed by a sale of that subsidiary on a tax-exempt basis have been possible since 2011, and similar (if slightly less generous) rules have applied to IP hive-downs since 2018.

 If SSE is not available, a seller of shares may still be able to roll over or defer payment of any tax liability if the consideration for the sale comprises shares or loan notes issued by the purchaser.